 engage with a representative number of UNESCO Member States (at least one for each global region) to strengthen national policies for the protection and restoration of soil health;

-provide policy advise, guidelines and capacity building activities to encourage policymakers to adopt policies aimed at supporting sustainable land management practices;
+provide policy advise, guidelines and capacity building activities to encourage policymakers across the world to adopt policies aimed at supporting sustainable land management practices;

-organise training, peer-to-peer learning and capacity building activities to share knowledge and sustainable land management practices among UNESCO site leaders and communities;
+organise training, peer-to-peer learning, and capacity building activities to share knowledge and sustainable land management practices among UNESCO site leaders and communities;

-develop awareness raising campaigns and educational materials on the importance of soil, and to encourage actions for the protection and restoration of soil health and resilience.
+develop and monitor the effectiveness of awareness-raising campaigns and educational materials on the importance of soil, encouraging actions for the protection and restoration of soil health and resilience.

 UNESCO should collaborate with the Mission Soil Secretariat.
-It should include dedicated tasks and appropriate resources for coordination measures and joint activities with other relevant Horizon Europe projects and initiatives funded under the Mission “A Soil Deal for Europe”, including engagement with the relevant cluster activities.
+It should also consider dedicated activities and appropriate resources for coordination and joint measures with relevant Horizon Europe projects and initiatives funded under the Mission “A Soil Deal for Europe”, including engagement in relevant clustering processes.

-UNESCO should demonstrate a route towards open access, longevity, sustainability and interoperability of knowledge and outputs through close collaboration with the European Union Soil Observatory (EUSO) and SoilWise.
+UNESCO should demonstrate a route towards open access, longevity, sustainability and interoperability of knowledge and outputs through close collaboration with the European Union Soil Observatory and SoilWise.

 Legal entities: